lzx325/UniTok/README.md

     </tbody>
 </table>

 &dagger; indicates the model uses pretrained CLIP weights for initialization.
-<br>**Note:** Although CLIP weight initialization yields better ImageNet zero-shot accuracy,
-we notice that random initialization leads to better downstream understanding performance.
+Although CLIP weight initialization boosts ImageNet zero-shot accuracy, we notice that random initialization leads to better downstream understanding performance.
-We thus release the model weights of randomly initialized UniTok.
+We thus release the model checkpoint of UniTok that is trained from scratch.

 [//]: # (**Visual Understanding Performance on VQA Benchmarks.**)